aaronparker/aaronparker.github.io/_posts/2008-10-07-information-about-windows-server-2008-sp2-and-windows-vista-sp2.md

 categories:
   - Microsoft
 ---
-Well actually, there&#8217;s none at the moment, but a there is [a knowledgebase article available on SP2](http://support.microsoft.com/kb/948465) as a place holder for future information:
+Well actually, there's none at the moment, but a there is [a knowledgebase article available on SP2](http://support.microsoft.com/kb/948465) as a place holder for future information:

 > Beta Information
 >